michellab/Robust-Equilibration-Detection-Paper/README.md

 make all
 ```

-Inputs and code to reproduce the results and analysis from "Robust Equilibration Detection for Molecular Simulations".
-Analysis is performed using the [RED](https://github.com/fjclark/red) package.
+Inputs and code to reproduce the results and analysis from ["Robust Equilibration Detection for Molecular Simulations"](https://doi.org/10.26434/chemrxiv-2024-ltphc).
+Analysis is performed using the [RED](https://github.com/fjclark/red) Python package and [all data is available on Zenodo](https://zenodo.org/records/13902735).

 ```
 ├── analysis